ToddHartmann/surgeon/readme.md

 ## Example
 <pre>surgeon -o seq.fxp "Init Saw.fxp" -m a_osc1_pitch lfo0 7.0 -p a_lfo0_shape 7 -s A lfo0 s1 0.25 -s A lfo0 s3 -0.25 -s A lfo0 loop_end 3</pre>

-Starting with a copy of "Init Saw.fxp" and saving to "seq.fxp" the above does the following (all in Scene A):
+Starting with "Init Saw.fxp" and saving to "seq.fxp" the above does the following (all in Scene A):

-<pre>-m a_osc1_pitch lfo0 7.0</pre>Adds a modulation routing from voice LFO1 to OSC1's pitch with a depth of 7.0 (from center to top of range).
+<pre>-m a_osc1_pitch lfo0 7.0</pre>Adds a modulation routing from lfo0 to osc1's pitch with a depth of 7.0 (from center to top of range).

-<pre>-p a_lfo0_shape 7</pre>Sets LFO1 to Step Seq.
+<pre>-p a_lfo0_shape 7</pre>Sets lfo0 to Step Seq.

-<pre>-s A 0 s1 0.25 -s A 0 s3 -0.25 -s A 0 loop_end 3</pre>Gives LFO1 a silly litle sequence to play.
+<pre>-s A lfo0 s1 0.25 -s A lfo0 s3 -0.25 -s A lfo0 loop_end 3</pre>Gives lfo0 a silly litle sequence to play.

 ## The Help
 <pre>